verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

   - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.
   - If the `clusterSelector` field is omitted, then all clusters created in Rancher will be automatically registered.

-## Register managed cluster from Rancher UI
+## Step 2: Register managed cluster from Rancher console

 Verrazzano will manage all clusters whose labels match the [cluster label selector](#cluster-label-selection), including Argo CD, if it is enabled on the admin cluster.

 To register a cluster using Rancher, complete the following steps:
-1. Open the Rancher UI on the admin cluster.
+1. Open the Rancher console on the admin cluster.
 <br>You can find the Rancher console URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access/_index.md" >}}).
 2. Select **Cluster Management**, and then click **Import Existing Cluster**.
 3. Provide a name for your managed cluster.
 For example: _managed1_.